wp-plugins/scripts-n-styles/trunk/README.txt

 *   CSS Styles are included inline, not linked, at the bottom of the `head` element with `style` tags by using `wp-head`.
 If your theme doesn't have this hook, this plugin (as well as most others) won't work.
 *   JavaScript is included inline, not linked, at the bottom of the `body` element with `script` tags by using `wp-footer`.
 If your theme doesn't have this hook, this plugin (as well as most others) won't work.
 *   **There is no input validation.** This plugin puts exactly what you type in the meta box directly into the `html` with no error checking.
 You are an Admin, and we trust you to be carefull.
 Try not to break anything.

-I plan on implementing the following in future releases:

-*   Syntax highlighting via CodeMirror or Skywriter (Bespin).
-*   Option of including JavaScript in `wp-head` instead of `wp-footer` (Not very typical).
-*   Ability to link .css and .js files.
-*   Some sort of input validation.
-*   Possibly add option to enable this functionality for Editor rolls.
-Admin would have to enable it **explicitly**.
-(Not so sure about this one.
-Are Editors generally trusted users?)

 == Installation ==